kortschak/git_workshop/PARTICIPANTS.md

 Person

-1. This is a line of text
+1. This is a line of text.